Set up a Department

 ⚠️

-Because the Instructor is drawn from the list of Faculty in the Department, it is best to wait to populate courses until all Faculty have been invited to Prograds.
+Because the Instructor field for each course is drawn from the list of Faculty in the Department, it is best to wait to populate courses until all Faculty have created their accounts in Prograds.
 (See Create & Invite Users (Students and Faculty)).
 If you have faculty who should be listed as Course instructors but cannot have accounts (i.e. have left the department), contact us at support@prograds.com with a list of names of those and we will add those names to the Faculty list without creating accounts.

 Labs